 A substantial body of research identifies education as a key driver of EI (Souitaris et al., 2007; Liñán et al., 2011; Liñán & Fayolle, 2015; Passaro et al., 2018).
-Several arguments from this literature suggest that such a positive effect derives from amplified perceptions of the desirability and feasibility of entrepreneurial behavior, which according to the integrated model of Schlaegel and Koenig (2014) are the two most immediate determinants of EI (see Figure 1).
+Several arguments from this literature suggest that such a positive effect derives from amplified perceptions of the desirability and feasibility of entrepreneurial behavior, which, according to the integrated model of Schlaegel and Koenig (2014), are the two most immediate determinants of EI (see Figure 1).
 First, education is the most crucial investment for the development of human capital (Dimov & Shepherd, 2005), intended as the set of an individual’s endowments of knowledge, skills, and abilities (Bae et al., 2014).
-Such attributes and qualities lie at the core of entrepreneurial ventures’ technological capabilities and ability to innovate (Tzabbar & Margolis, 2017) because educated entrepreneurs tend to be more knowledgeable and competent in their technical field, which makes them better at developing new products and at improving existing ones (Baum et al., 2000; Hyytinen et al., 2015; Pinelli et al., 2020).
-As a result, individuals with a higher level of education may be better at pursuing entrepreneurial opportunities by virtue of enhanced alertness (Westhead et al., 2005) and because of a greater capacity to exploit such opportunities (Shane, 2000; Dimov & Shepherd, 2005; Zarutskie et al., 2010).
-In other words, the perspective outcome of entrepreneurial behavior is more promising for individuals that are more educated, which – according to the model – should increase their EI through higher desirability.
+Such attributes and qualities lie at the core of entrepreneurial ventures’ technological capabilities and ability to innovate (Tzabbar & Margolis, 2017) because educated entrepreneurs tend to be more knowledgeable and competent in their technical fields, which makes them better at developing new products and at improving existing ones (Baum et al., 2000; Hyytinen et al., 2015; Pinelli et al., 2020).
+As a result, individuals with higher levels of education may be better at pursuing entrepreneurial opportunities by virtue of enhanced alertness (Westhead et al., 2005) and because of a greater capacity to exploit such opportunities (Shane, 2000; Dimov & Shepherd, 2005; Zarutskie et al., 2010).
+In other words, the perspective outcome of entrepreneurial behavior is more promising for individuals who are more educated, which—according to the model—should increase their EI through higher desirability.

 Second, education also strengthens individuals’ social capital by broadening their social networks (Adler & Kwon, 2002).
-As people build contacts through membership to intellectual circles (Beckman et al., 2007), more educated people are likely to have developed meaningful relationships with fellow students during the years of study.
-As after graduation fellow students join various organizations, communities and social groups, such social ties can be leveraged in the entrepreneurial processes (Adler & Kwon, 2002) to obtain facilitated access to important resources (Stuart et al,1999).
-Consistently, investors consider entrepreneurs’ education as the most important and salient signal of qualities associated to future business success (Pinelli et al., 2020).
-In other words, education is likely to increase individuals’ EI also because the more advanced technical skills and the broader network of contacts acquired through education amplifies the salience of their own ability to succeed at performing entrepreneurial activities.
+As people build contacts through membership in intellectual circles (Beckman et al., 2007), people with higher levels of education are more likely to have developed meaningful relationships with fellow students throughout their years of study.
+After graduation, fellow students join various organizations, communities and social groups, and such social ties can be leveraged in entrepreneurial processes (Adler & Kwon, 2002) to obtain facilitated access to important resources (Stuart et al.,1999).
+Consistently, investors consider entrepreneurs’ education to be the most important and salient signal of qualities associated with future business success (Pinelli et al., 2020).
+In other words, education is also likely to increase individuals’ EI because the more advanced technical skills and the broader network of contacts acquired through education amplifies the salience of their own ability to succeed at performing entrepreneurial activities.
 In so doing, education also leads to a higher perceived feasibility of entrepreneurial behavior, which is the other fundamental driver of EI (Sclaegel & Koenig, 2014).

 Entrepreneurial self-efficacy